criccomini/memmark/README.md

 Stop conditions:
 - If tracking a command, memmark exits when the command exits (and returns the command's exit code).
 - If attaching to a PID, memmark exits when the root PID exits or when `--duration` is reached, whichever comes first.

+## What memmark measures

+Memmark samples once per interval and sums metrics across the tracked process and all of its descendants:

+- rss_kib: Resident Set Size sum in KiB (macOS+Linux via `ps`)
+- vsz_kib: Virtual memory size sum in KiB (macOS+Linux via `ps`)
+- swap_kib: Swap in KiB (Linux via `/proc/*/smaps` when `--smaps` is enabled; blank on macOS)
+- pss_kib: Proportional Set Size in KiB (Linux via `/proc/*/smaps` when `--smaps` is enabled)
+- phys_footprint_kib: macOS Physical Footprint (via `vmmap -summary`, optional)
+- mapped_regions: Count of mapped regions (Linux via `/proc/*/maps` line count; macOS via `vmmap` region count, optional)
+- pid_count: Number of processes included in the sample

+Notes:
+- Some metrics are best-effort and platform-dependent.
+If a metric is unavailable, the CSV column remains empty for that sample.
+- Reading `/proc/*/smaps` can be slower; memmark defaults to fast mode.
+Use `--smaps` to enable PSS/swap collection.

 ### CLI